 Pro: Monthly payments tend to be lower and include service and maintenance.
 The leasing company also bears the cost of the car’s depreciation.

-Interest rates on personal loans are cheap, especially since the recent cut in interest rates by the Bank of England.
+Interest rates on personal loans can be cheap.
 However, the best rates of around 3% are reserved for customers who borrow larger amounts - from £7,500 or above.
-If you choose to borrow below this amount, rates are far higher, at almost 6%.
+If you choose to borrow below this amount, rates can work out far higher, at almost 6%.

-Pro: Since you are effectively paying with cash, you can haggle hard over the price and ask for freebies thrown in - perhaps breakdown cover.
+Pro: Since you are effectively paying with cash, you can haggle hard over the price and ask for freebies to be thrown in, such as breakdown cover.

 Con: You are investing your money in a depreciating asset.

 If the garage you’re buying from accepts credit cards, you could consider paying with plastic.
-There are a number of cards on the market which charge 0 per cent interest for new purchases.
+There are a number of cards on the market which charge zero per cent interest for new purchases.